Guide to Free Math Resources

 Machine Learning Resources

-Knowledge equivalent to introductory courses on multivariable calculus, linear algebra, and probability (e.g. at the level of the books above) are recommended to understand these topics well, but all is not necessarily required for all topics.
+Knowledge equivalent to introductory courses on multivariable calculus, linear algebra, and probability (e.g. at the level of the books above) and programming basics in some language is recommended to understand these topics well, but all is not necessarily required for all topics.

 The Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani, and Jerome Friedman (2009)